alison-foundation/alisonproject-website/docs_en/docs/App.md

 <img src="https://raw.githubusercontent.com/Faymir/alison-project-android-app/master/start_record.jpeg" alt="start_recording screenshot" width="200" height="390"/>

-+ After that you can start recording the sound you want to recognize by clicking the start record icon
++ After that you can start recording the sounds you want to recognize by clicking the **start record** icon
 + When you finish you can click it again to stop recording
-+ then enter a tag to associate to the record and select light color to emit when the device recognizes the sound.
++ Then enter a tag to associate it with the recording and select a light color to emit when the device recognizes the sound.
 + Finally, you can click Ok to validate.

-**yeay!🤗 your sound is learned**
+**Yay!🤗 your sound has been learned**

 ### Prerequisites

-+ A phone device running android **version >= 4.16** and supporting Bluetooth.
++ A phone device running Android **version >= 4.16** and supporting Bluetooth.
-+ A Raspberry pi configure following steps defined on this [repository](https://github.com/VincentErb/AlisonProject) and [here](https://github.com/VincentErb/AlisonProject/blob/master/bluetooth_server/README.md)
++ A Raspberry Pi configured following steps defined in this [repository](https://github.com/VincentErb/AlisonProject) and [here](https://github.com/VincentErb/AlisonProject/blob/master/bluetooth_server/README.md)

 ```
 Android [JellyBean](https://developer.android.com/reference/android/os/Build.VERSION_CODES.html#JELLY_BEAN)